The best Pinterest trends and tips for food bloggers to focus on for the month of March to increase traffic to their

 - St. Patrick’s Day

 - We talked about prepping for St. Patrick’s day last month, but you’ll still want to push out your St. Patty’s day pins through the middle of February until the big day.
 Remember: all the clovers.
 All the rainbows.
 All the leprechauns.
 All the green cocktails.
 And don’t forget about the classic Irish food as well!
 Corned beef and cabbage, shepherd’s pie, Irish stew, or basically anything that involves Guinness.
 Irish Soda Bread has also been extremely popular on Pinterest recently!

 In Season Produce

 Naturally you’ll want to focus on any produce that is currently in season each month!
 To help with this, I am going to be putting together a monthly seasonal produce guide (with tips on how to choose, store, and cook with each ingredient!)
-My February produce guide is coming soon, with associated recipes, but here is a list of in-season produce to focus on:
+My March produce guide can be found here, with associated recipes, but here is a list of in-season produce to focus on:

 - Spring greens (Arugula, Spinach, Lettuce, Swiss Chard)